 Badgers as a species do little harm to cereal crops and other animals in Ireland, they are effective pest controllers as they reduce rodent numbers and destroy wasp nests.
-They may cause TB outbreaks in cattle herds, although they carry the tuberculosis virus cases of cross species infection is less common since the 1990’s.
+They may cause TB outbreaks in cattle herds, although they can carry the tuberculosis bacterium, cases of cross species infection is less common since the 1990’s.
 They have no natural predator in Ireland with man still causing the highest number of badger kills.
 Badger baiting still occurs in some areas where sett exists are blocked, smoke or dogs are released into the entrance forcing the badger to come to the surface where they are killed.
 Accidental road kills account for a large number of badger deaths each year with the same locations seeing regular collisions with traffic as the badger will use the same pathway to cross roads in its territories, the numbers of badger road kills increase in the spring as this is the time that young badgers leave the sett to establish new territories.
 The Eurasian badger has been given legal protection under the Wildlife Act and is listed in Appendix III of the Bern convention as a species in need of protection.